 2009, University of Central Lancashire, United Kingdom, BA (Hons.)
 Education Studies with Psychology

-Joint Programme Leader BA (Hons) Education Studies and Inclusion (with Dr Mia Smith), Education, Liverpool John Moores University, 2019 - present
+Joint Programme Leader BA (Hons) Education and Special Educational Needs (with Dr Mia Smith), Education, Liverpool John Moores University, 2019 - present

 Senior Lecturer in Education and Early Childhood Studies, Liverpool John Moores University, 2013 - present